Blackjack Tips

 Splitting a pair of 8s is on a basic strategy chart, which is legal to use in brick and mortar casinos and in online blackjack.
 But you have to use it, to make it a part of your blackjack strategy, in order for it to be effective.
 That includes splitting a pair of 8s when it tells you to.
 And besides it is just good blackjack strategy to split 8s.

-Blackjack Strategy: More on Pair Splitting…or Not Splitting
+Blackjack Strategy: More on Pair Splitting

 I was thinking some more about commonly made blackjack mistakes, and I got to thinking more about pair splitting and blackjack strategy.
 I know I mentioned how some pairs should be split and some should not, that is just how blackjack strategy is supposed to be.

 Blackjack players just do not seem to apply any blackjack strategy to their game when it comes to pairs.
 They can usually be divided into two ways of dealing with pairs: they either split everything just for the sake of splitting a pair, or they play their pairs like hard hands.
 And both ways are wrong and not good blackjack strategy.
-Not to mention it hurts a player’s blackjack odds.
+Not to mention it hurts a player

 Blackjack Strategy: Soft Hands

-For Your Blackjack Strategy and Your Odds—the Double Down
+For Your Blackjack Strategy and Your Odds

 No, I am not talking about that so-called sandwich.
 A friend of mine tried it once and could not eat for two days his stomach was so upset.